Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Mean-Payoff Value Function

-The direct consequence of this statement is that \textit{edges involving negligible states do not contribute to the overall expectation} of finite-memory strategies satisfying the $\BWC$ problem.
-Based on this observation, we propose in Sect.~\ref{subsec:mpGlobal} a modification of the MDP $\markovProcess = \game[\stratStoch]$ that will help us synthesize satisfying strategies when they exist.
+The consequence of this statement is that \textit{edges involving negligible states do not contribute to the overall expectation} of finite-memory strategies satisfying the $\BWC$ problem.
+Based on this, we propose in Sect.~\ref{subsec:mpGlobal} a modification of the MDP $\markovProcess = \game[\stratStoch]$ that helps us synthesize satisfying strategies when they exist.

 \begin{remark} The proof of Lemma~\ref{lem:winningECsProbaOne} relies on the finite memory of the strategy.
 Similar reasoning cannot be applied if the strategy of $\playerOne$ uses infinite memory.
 Indeed, the Markov chain $\markovChain = \markovProcess[\strat^{f}_{1}]$ becomes infinite and we cannot base our analysis on BSCCs anymore (as they need not exist in general, outcomes cannot be trapped in a BSCC).
 As a matter of fact, we prove in Sect.~\ref{subsec:mpInfiniteMemory} that infinite-memory strategies may benefit from negligible states forming losing ECs in some cases, by staying in them forever with a non-zero probability, and thus it is not possible to neglect them in the overall expectation. \end{remark}